cyberbotics/benchmark-record-action/README.md

 # Benchmark Record Action

-This action is to be used with Webots Benchmarks.
+This composite action is to be used with Webots Benchmarks.
-It records animations and saves the performance of each competitor in the benchmark.
+It records an animation and the performance of a competitor in a benchmark and push the changes to GitHub.
-For more information on Webots Benchmarks please refer to the template benchmark [here](https://github.com/cyberbotics/robot-programming-benchmark/blob/main/README.md).
+For more information on Webots Benchmarks please refer to the template benchmark [here](https://github.com/cyberbotics/benchmark-template/blob/main/README.md).

 ## Inputs

-This composite action works with environment variables.
-It expects several input environment variables:
+This composite action works with environment variables as inputs:

 - INPUT_INDIVIDUAL_EVALUATION: the competitor's line from `competitors.txt`.
 Each line in `competitors.txt` file has the following format: `id*:controller_repository_path*:performance:performance string:date` where * fields are mandatory
 - INPUT_FETCH_TOKEN: token used to fetch the competitor repository, typically REPO_TOKEN
 - INPUT_PUSH_TOKEN: token used to push results to current repository, typically GITHUB_TOKEN

-## Pipeline
+## Python code pipeline

-After checking out the repository to get access of the Benchmark's files, the action performs the following steps:

 ### 1. Get competitors